Do one thing for your mental health

 We're big on it!
 We know that carers particularly can have a tough time, maintaining good mental health.
 We also know, that maintaining good mental health is as important as physical health - the two go hand in hand.
 And, we know that not looking after ourselves, comes at a real risk of our own health deterioration, making our caring role much harder and in some cases impossible.

-So perhaps our motto as carers, should be "Carer first" - it's the same idea as putting your oxygen mask on first, when you're on a plane.
-For the very simply reason, that if you pass out, you can't take care of the people or children you're looking after!
+So perhaps our motto as carers, should be "Carer first" - it's the same idea as putting our oxygen mask on first, when we're on a plane.
+For the very simply reason, that if we pass out, we can't take care of the people or children we're looking after!

-So we thought we would use World Mental Health Day (this Saturday 10th October), as a perfect excuse, to inspire each of us to do one thing for our mental health EVERY day (more if you like!).
+So we thought we would use World Mental Health Day (Saturday 10th October 2020), as a perfect excuse, to inspire each of us to do one thing for our mental health every day (more if we'd like).

-Now we know that many of us are time poor, so we've chosen the simplest of ways to boost your mental health, with some creative ideas to fitting them into your life.
+Now we know that many of us are time poor, so we've chosen the simplest of ways to boost our mental health, with some creative ideas to fitting them into our life.

-The starting point is that you must want to do them.
-Once you've decided you want to introduce daily habits to support you, the doing will come much easier.
+The starting point is that we must want to do them.
+Once we've decided we want to introduce daily habits to support ourselves, the doing will come much easier.

-Are you ready to get a little creative (if necessary) to make it work for you?
+Are you ready to get a little creative to make it work for you?

 1. Connect with others